-Michelle is a South African trained Orthopaedic Surgeon, who obtained her medical degree from the University of Cape Town (U.C.T) in 1995.
-She did her internship at a rural Hospital in Kwa-Zulu Natal, where her passion for orthopaedics grew.
+I am a South African trained Orthopaedic Surgeon, who obtained my medical degree from the University of Cape Town (U.C.T) in 1995.
+I did my internship at a rural Hospital in Kwa-Zulu Natal, where my passion for orthopaedics grew.

-After gaining extensive experience in both orthopaedic and general surgery as well as a stint as an emergency medicine physician in Nigeria, she returned to Cape Town to complete her training as an Orthopaedic surgeon at UCT in 2007, and her Masters of Medicine degree from UCT in 2009.
-She has a special interest in Hand and Upper Limb surgery.
+After gaining extensive experience in both orthopaedic and general surgery as well as a stint as an emergency medicine physician in Nigeria, I returned to Cape Town to complete my training as an Orthopaedic surgeon at UCT in 2007, and my Masters of Medicine degree from UCT in 2009.
+I have a special interest in Hand and Upper Limb surgery.

-She has done several hand surgery fellowships at both Groote Schuur Hospital, Cape Town and in the United Kingdom.
-She has spent the last 5 years as a Specialist consultant at the Martin Singer Hand Unit, Groote Schuur hospital, which is a referral hospital, associated with the University of Cape Town.
-During her time there, she acquired a vast array of surgical, technical, leadership and managerial skills as well as being a teacher and mentor to medical students and registrars.
-She has just returned from a year in Auckland, doing an observership in New Zealand’s leading hand units in 2014 and returned to Somerset West in 2015 to open a private practice.
+I have done several hand surgery fellowships at both Groote Schuur Hospital, Cape Town and in the United Kingdom.
+I have spent the last 5 years as a Specialist consultant at the Martin Singer Hand Unit, Groote Schuur hospital, which is a referral hospital, associated with the University of Cape Town.
+During my time there, I acquired a vast array of surgical, technical, leadership and managerial skills as well as being a teacher and mentor to medical students and registrars.
+I did an observership in Auckland at one of New Zealand’s leading hand units in 2014 and returned to Somerset West in 2015 to open a private practice.

-As one of the few hand surgeons in the country, she has presented at Society congresses as well as instructional course lectures, and has several local and international publications in prestigious medical journals.
+As one of the few hand surgeons in the country, I have presented at Society congresses as well as instructional course lectures, and have several local and international publications in prestigious medical journals.

-She is driven by challenge and curiosity, an avid runner, an Anaesthetist and has 2 wonderful, bright and beautiful little girls.
+I am driven by challenge and curiosity, an avid runner and have 2 wonderful, bright and beautiful little girls.

 Our hands are extremely precious to all of us, and any pain or loss of function can be devastating in every aspect of our lives.